almoslmi/Sentiment-Analysis-on-Yelp-Reviews/README.md

-# Prediction on Parking Availability in SF
+# Sentiment Analysis and Keyword Mining on Yelp Reviews

 This repo documents our work for the sentiment analysis and keyword mining on Yelp reviews.